trigaten/Learn_Prompting/docs/IDEs/promptchainer.md

 # PromptChainer

 [PromptChainer](https://arxiv.org/pdf/2203.06566.pdf)(@wu2022promptchainer) is a research tool for prompt engineering.
-It focuses on chaining prompts together, and the most refined research IDE that I have found.
+It focuses on chaining prompts together, and is the most refined research IDE that I have found.